vjaykrsna/gsconnect-mount-manager/README.md

 **Service issues:**
 - Check logs: `journalctl --user -u gsconnect-mount-manager -n 20`
 - Restart service: `systemctl --user restart gsconnect-mount-manager`

+**Storage not detected:**
+- The script now supports more storage path patterns for different Android devices
+- Check if `DETECT_GVFS_PATH` is enabled to automatically detect the correct mount path
+- You can customize `EXTERNAL_STORAGE_PATTERNS` to match your device's storage paths

 ## Contributing